Marquis de Custine: Publication and reaction

+Death

+Custine died of a stroke in the evening of 25 September 1857.

 Legacy

 Custine's observations in La Russie en 1839 continue to be admired for their insight, prescience and sheer entertainment value, but are also disliked by others for reasons that can include the belief they are inaccurate, pretentious, racist, and that the idea of national stereotypes is an absurdity.
 It has been suggested that he is one of the originators of a putative West European Russophobia.

 However, as one critic has written, what is indisputable is that "Above all, the Marquis valued freedom; freedom from fear, hypocrisy and the shackles that restrain the human spirit."

 In popular culture

 Sergey Dreyden stars as a character representing Custine in the 2002 film Russian Ark.
 His conversations with the time-travelling narrator are intended to reflect Russia's continued struggle to search for its own identity and define its relations vis-à-vis Europe.